anibilthare/CSS-Scanner/README.md

 ## **Description:** Basic web extension for Firefox and Chrome

 - Add this extension to your browser.
-- Gets working with you needing to switch it on.
+- Gets working without you needing to switch it on.
 - Remove to make it stop working

 ### What it shows